The Ex – Charlie Manders, Redmond Gallagher,

 The early history of this car is beautifully laid out in an article by internationally respected Bugatti Historian David Sewell in the Autumn 1996 Bugantics, named ‘An Irish Tale’.

-To this point there does not seem to be any definitive records of 4818 being used in competition.
-It was not until it was purchased by its next owner Redmond Gallagher that things changed.
 Based in Tallaght on the south-west outskirts of Dublin and in his mid-twenties, Redmond was obsessed by motor racing.
 He purchased his first car, a 2-litre H.E. in 1932 before moving on to a 3-litre twin-cam Sunbeam, reputedly left by Malcolm Campbell after competing in an early Irish Grand Prix.
 From there he moved to a blown Austin Ulster which he rolled at Phoenix Park, breaking his neck in the process.

 Not put off by that he had been following the success of a number of Ford V8-Engined specials and decided to build one for himself.
 All he needed was a suitable car to base it on.
 This is where 4818 came in.
 By now the Type 35A engine was apparently broken.
 Not an uncommon occurrence with these 35A engines, the 3 plane bearing cranks could not take the revs like the more expensive roller bearing cranks used on the full GP examples.